lgwillmore/warden/docs/src/orchid/resources/homepage.md

 ## Advantages of ABAC

-ABAC has the following advantages of your more traditional role based access control implemented with your flavour of web framework:
+ABAC has the following advantages over role based access control implemented with your flavour of web framework:

 ### Decouple Authorization from Routing